tmtsoftware/esw/docs/src/main/technical/sequence-manager-tech.md

 ### Configuring Sequencers for an Observing Mode
 Once the system is provisioned, Sequence Manager can take the configure step.
 Configure is used for starting Sequencers needed for an observing mode.
 It also checks for any resource conflicts with ongoing observations.
 It is allowed that TMT run more than one concurrent observation as long as they do not conflict.
-The configure API ensures this is the case.
+Configure API ensures this is the case.
-If there is a conflict, the configure call will fail.
+If there is a conflict, configure call will fail.

 A configuration file mapping observing mode to required Sequencers  (called obsModeConfig) is provided to Sequence Manager when it starts.
 Configure API, checks for required Sequencers and resources in the obsModeConfig file.